bharatpaliwal-169/geocoding_node_app/README.md

 You can try with multiple inputs, exceptions are handled and code is kept very straight-forward.

 This is build with the approach for command line application.
-Other approach could be simpley building an Frontend application or a simple standalone backend application.
+Other approach could be simpley building an Frontend application or a simple standalone backend application.KrazeApp Assignment